 Recurring revenue is a beautiful thing.
 Managed services providers (MSPs) and value-added resellers (VARs) have discovered that selling services their clients use month after month can build a steady revenue stream.
 And, if you keep your customers happy and the churn rate low, your recurring revenue stream can continue indefinitely — and even grow.

 One excellent opportunity to build recurring revenue is residual income from payment processing.
-Dave Menton, VP of Sales and Member Strength Coach for the Retail Solutions Provider Association (RSPA), says it’s one of the most lucrative options to add to your solution stack.
+Dave Menton, Senior Director of Channel Sales North America at Tabit, says it’s one of the most lucrative options to add to your solution stack.

 Do the Math